 I’ve only grown pea shoots from seeds that were specifically packaged for that purpose.
 I know with sprouts you should only use sprouting seeds due to potential contamination but I’m not sure you’d have the same problems with pea shoots becuase you aren’t eating the actually seed.

 I use a grow light because I have one.
 I have grown them in a sunny window, they get a little leggy but they still taste good.

 How to Grow Pea Shoots:

-1. Pour 1/2 cup of peas into a jar and fill with water.
-Let sit over night.
-I keep mine in the cabinet with the coffee cups, I never forget to check that cabinet in the morning 😉
+Let them sit overnight soak up the water and get plump.
+I keep mine in the cabinet with the coffee cups, I never forget to check that cabinet in the morning!

 2. Spread about an inch of seed starting mix in the bottom of the tray.
 I use shallow trays so I can keep the light closer but use whatever you have.

 3. Drain the water off the peas, and scatter them over the soil mix.

 4. Water lightly.
 Place another tray on top and gently press down.